lukeed/taskr/README.md

 > **Note:** Inline plugins have no need for a second argument in their generator function; you are the "user" here.

 See [`task.run`](#taskrunoptions-generator) for a simple example.
-The same inline example may be writen purely as an object:
+The same inline example may be written purely as an object:

 ```js
 exports.foo = function * (fly) {